datalad-handbook/book/docs/usecases/external_collaboration.rst

 ^^^^^^^^^^^^^

 The ABC-Lab collected data from patients for one of their studies.
-After publication, a Post-doc from the XYZ-Lab reaches out and proposes and interesting analysis of the same data on a new research question.
+After publication, a Post-doc from the XYZ-Lab reaches out and proposes an interesting analysis of the same data on a new research question.
 Everyone involved is excited about this collaboration:
 The XYZ-Lab is happy that such a valuable dataset exists and is eager to give credit and co-authorship to collaborators in the ABC-Lab.
 The ABC-Lab is happy that someone else is interested in using their data and appreciates the possibility of another publication with lab-members as co-authors.

-However, the legal department in ABC's institutes steps in: The data can not be shared with anyone outside as this would be a privacy violation.
+However, the legal department in ABC's institute steps in: The data can not be shared with anyone outside as this would be a privacy violation.
 The data contains potentially identifying or personal information of the patients it was collected from.

 With such legal problems, the promising collaboration ceases before it even started, the data remains disclosed but also unused, and an interesting research question remains unanswered.